Nakaril/RansomwareCreator/README.md

 <div align="center">Ransomware creator by nakaril</div>

- This type of ransomware will only encript files if you want one that encrypt folders also just say something in issues and i will upload so you can encrypt folders also
+ This type of ransomware will only encript files, if you want one that encrypt folders also just say something in issues and i will upload so you can encrypt folders also

 for decryption you have to run decrypt.py and the password is iwant1